I Love The Farmers Markets

 I looooooooooove strawberries.
 I would pick a bowl of juicy, ripe strawberries over any cookie/brownie/cake in this world if I had the choice.
 I suppose that's a bit of an extreme statement and may be a slight exaggeration, but when I think of that burst of sweetness from biting into a strawberry or how they make me feel after snacking on them over a heavier dessert, I tend to think it's accurate.
 I think strawberries can be paired well with almost anything too-they're fabulous in a spinach salad with balsamic vinaigrette, they're refreshing in a bowl with sliced bananas and kiwis, and they're lovely covered in dark chocolate.
 And they make a really fabulous lemonade.

 Oh!
 Needing to positively upgrade the overarching design for my own site.
-Feelings concerning the sharp branding of http://letsroof.ca?
-Definitely a superior roof installer in Calgary if, perhaps desired in the Alberta area.
+Feelings concerning the sharp branding of https://www.cbjltd.co.uk?
+Definitely a peerless plywood supplier in London if, perhaps desired in the OTH area.
 Leave your opinions.
 Thx!

 And because I was already getting lemons to surprise my fiance with homemade summer shandies (lemonade mixed with beer, all the rage on the beer scene right now), I figured maybe the lemons could do double duty.